contradicting/contradicting/README.md

 - Languages : Python
 - OS : Windows 10

-_I like to program and code things in python!_
+_I code in python and am learning to pentest with
+Kali Linux_